evtn/matiq-old/README.md

 ```
 You can use any identifier or identifier chain divided by dot as `ffn` source.
 Object would be injected by the name of last part in the chain.
-Or an alias (which should be a valid variable identifier) if `as identiier` used
+Or an alias (which should be a valid variable identifier) if `as identifier` used

 ## Debugging
 This section is unfinished.